 Photography enables me to show other people how I see things.
 I hope it shows them how they could see things too.
 That’s not to say they should see things the same way as me.
 But if you recognise something in my pictures that’s great.
-I enjoy the opportunities it gives me
+I enjoy the opportunities it gives me for offering alternative viewpoints.

 People who know me recognise I am somewhat competitive.
 Having decided photography is something I enjoy doing, I find myself setting out to create pictures as well as other people do.
 But someone else cannot create the images I create: they can’t reflect my world for me.